emilinedoerr/CHEM/README.md

 # CHEM
-Notes from my general, organic, and biochemistry classes in college.
+Note pages for topics in general chemistry, organic, and biochemistry